johnmousa/amazon-redshift-lakehouse-workshop/lab2-data-preparation/README.md

 Note: If you wish to continue loading the pre-prepared parquet data set you can directly advance to [loading data in your cluster](#finally,-Load-data-in-your-cluster).

+* Lab 2a - using **AWS Glue DataBrew** for a visual experience.

+  AWS Glue DataBrew is a new visual data preparation tool that makes it easy for data analysts and data scientists to clean and normalize data to prepare it for analytics and machine learning.

+  You can follow lab [instructions here](./aws-glue-databrew/README.md)
 * Lab 2b - using **AWS Glue Studio**.

   AWS Glue Studio is a new graphical interface that makes it easy to create, run, and monitor extract, transform, and load (ETL) jobs in AWS Glue.
 You can visually compose data transformation workflows and seamlessly run them on AWS Glue’s Apache Spark-based serverless ETL engine.